freenas/freenas-docs/userguide/storage.rst

 :menuselection:`Storage --> Volumes --> Volume Manager`,
 shown in
 :numref:`Figure %s <create_zfs_pool_volman_fig>`,
-can be used to add additional disks to an existing ZFS volume.
-This drop-down menu will be empty if no ZFS volume exists.
+is used to add disks to an existing ZFS volume to increase capacity.
+This menu is empty if there are no ZFS volumes yet.

+If more than one disk is added, the arrangement of the new disks into stripes, mirrors, or RAIDZ vdevs can be specified.
+Mirrors and RAIDZ arrays provide redundancy for data protection if an individual drive fails.

-.. note:: If the existing volume is encrypted, a warning message will remind you that the operation of extending a volume will reset the passphrase and recovery key.
-After extending the volume, you should immediately recreate both using the instructions in :ref:`Managing Encrypted Volumes`.
+.. note:: If the existing volume is encrypted, a warning message shows a reminder that **extending a volume resets the passphrase and recovery key**.
+After extending the volume, immediately recreate both using the instructions in :ref:`Managing Encrypted Volumes`.

 After an existing volume has been selected from the drop-down menu, drag and drop the desired disks and select the desired volume layout.
-For example, disks can be added to increase the capacity of the ZFS pool.
+For example, disks can be added to increase the capacity of the volume.

-When adding disks to increase the capacity of a volume, ZFS supports the addition of virtual devices, known as vdevs, to an existing ZFS pool.
-A vdev can be a single disk, a stripe, a mirror, a RAIDZ1, RAIDZ2, or a RAIDZ3. **After a vdev is created, more drives cannot be added to that vdev**; however, you can stripe a new vdev (and its disks) with another of the **same type of existing vdev** to increase the overall size of ZFS the pool.
-In other words, when you extend a ZFS volume, you are really striping similar vdevs.
-Here are some
+When adding disks to increase the capacity of a volume, ZFS supports the addition of virtual devices, or *vdevs*, to an existing ZFS pool.
+A vdev can be a single disk, a stripe, a mirror, a RAIDZ1, RAIDZ2, or a RAIDZ3. **After a vdev is created, more drives cannot be added to that vdev**.
+However, a new vdev can be striped with another of the **same type of existing vdev** to increase the overall size of the volume.
+Extending a volume often involves striping similar vdevs.
-examples:
+Here are some examples:

 * to extend a ZFS stripe, add one or more disks.
-Since there is no redundancy, you do not have to add the same amount of disks as the existing stripe.
+Since there is no redundancy, disks do not have to be added in the same quantity as the existing stripe.

 * to extend a ZFS mirror, add the same number of drives.
 The resulting striped mirror is a RAID 10.
-For example, if you have 10 drives, you could start by creating a mirror of two drives, extending this mirror by creating another mirror of two drives, and repeating three more times until all 10 drives have been added.
+For example, if ten new drives are available, a mirror of two drives could be created initially, then extended by creating another mirror of two drives, and repeating three more times until all ten drives have been added.

 * to extend a three drive RAIDZ1, add three additional drives.
 The result is a RAIDZ+0, similar to RAID 50 on a hardware controller.